Impression And Mouth Preparation

 • The soft palate makes a 70° angle to the hard palate

-• Coverage to the posterior palatal seal is minimum
+• Coverage of the posterior palatal seal is minimal

 Answer: